 It’s been awhile since I’ve shared a recipe with you, but today that changes.
-I’m bringing a vibrant, flavorful mango salsa to the table.
-It’s a little sweet with a bit of heat and is a nice change-up to the usual tomato based salsas.
+I’m bringing a vibrant, flavorful and fresh mango salsa to the table.
+It’s a little sweet, with a bit of heat, and is a nice change-up to the usual tomato based salsas.

 Mango salsa is simple, versatile and makes a perfect accompaniment for gatherings and get-togethers.
 Serve with chips, or add as a side or condiment to all sorts of meals.
 Think simple bean tacos, burritos and various bowl style meals.
 In fact, I have a Cuban Black Bean + Mango Bowl recipe in the works that will be using this vibrant salsa (I just wanted to keep this as a stand alone recipe).
 I’m excited to get it and bring the final results to the ever growing recipe collection.

-Now more about this salsa and why I love it:
+Now, more about this mango salsa recipe and why I love it!

 - Simple, fresh ingredients